-Whether you have had a recurrence, or this is your first diagnosis of secondary breast cancer (SBC), sharing the news with family and friends can be difficult.
+Whether you have had a recurrence, or this is your first diagnosis of breast cancer, sharing the news with family and friends can be difficult.

 Telling others about your diagnosis is a personal choice.
 There is no one right time or way to do it.
 Who you tell, what and how much you share, and when you share it, are all up to you.